aradaody/defi-technique/README.md

  - SEPARATOR = separator of the day, month, year in date format

 - I created a trigger from script.sql in the database

+## Extensions
+Install extensions:
+ -pdfplumber
+ -python-docx
-!!Install extensions: pdfplumber, python-docx ... and others if missing
+and others if missing